Redallia/starflight_remake/docs/design/development_ideas.md

 The aim would be to give the player more options for interaction that felt interesting, and provide more usefulness for crew members beyond their ship roles.
 Doctors and Engineers especially felt almost superfluous in the original game outside of specific conditions.

 ### Factions
+Introducing a faction system to the game would allow for meaningful player choice, leading to changes in alien interactions, and differentiation between internal factions within a given species, culture, or civilization.

+Imagine the player encountering a pre-space flight civilization caught up in a Cold War scenario.
+The player taking sides in a given conflict would lead to one faction or another gaining dominance and ultimately becoming the player's point of contact for that civilization going forward.

+Additionally, with a faction system, we can include the ability to secretly improve/worsen relations with hidden groups based on other trigger-based actions or behaviors.

 ## Stories
 Each story is intended to act as the sort of event that could come about as the result of emergent gameplay.